 We also offer antenatal courses which are a great way to find out more about birth, labour and life with a new baby.

-You might find attending one of NCT's Early Days groups helpful as they give you the opportunity to explore different approaches to important parenting issues with a qualified group leader and other new parents in your area.
+You might find attending one of our NCT New Baby courses helpful as they give you the opportunity to explore different approaches to important parenting issues with a qualified group leader and other new parents in your area.
 To find out when an NCT Nearly New Sale is happening near you, search here.

 You can find out where your nearest libraries are here.